netboxlabs/netbox-proxmox-automation/README.md

 ### NetBox Customization: Custom Fields (for Proxmox VMs)

-In the NetBox UI, you will need to create a series of custom fields.
+In the NetBox UI, you will need to create a series of custom fields, as noted below.
 1. `proxmox_node` will be used to correlate a Proxmox cluster node with the Proxmox VM that you want to create
 2. `proxmox_vm_template` will be used to correlate a Proxmox VM template with the Proxmox VM that you want to create
 3. `proxmox_vm_storage` will be used to correlate a Proxmox VM storage volume with the Proxmox VM that you want to create